 3. “Thou shall avoid anachronism and seek historic coherence”

 Ideally, we should honor a watch’s age with respect to the bracelet type as well.
 Hence, avoid putting a thick and chunky stainless-steel bracelet on a watch from the 1950’s.
-We wouldn’t match a folded-link bracelet to a modern-style case, thick and heavy of 15mm for an opening at 43mm.
+We wouldn’t match a mesh bracelet to a modern-style case, 15mm thick at an opening at 43mm.
 Obvious right?

 A good way to find out which type of original bracelets were on our favorite model is to look for advertisements and catalogues at the time.
 Hello Google!